Football (pronounced foot-bawl)

 was during the second administration (1957-1961) of Dwight Eisenhower

-(1890-1969; US president 1953-1961) although in those days it contained purely
+(1890-1969; POTUS 1953-1961) although in those days it contained purely

 the vital information and none of the independent communications connectivity

-which apparently was added as early as 1977.
+which apparently was added only in 1977.

-Quite when first it was called the Football isn’t known but the term was
+Quite when first it was called "the Football" isn’t known but the term was

 in use during the Kennedy years and all agree it was based on the idea of the